In this chapter:

 Notify the local medical officer of health immediately on suspicion of wild-type measles.

-Prevent measles transmission through exclusion and use of personal protective equipment.
+Prevent measles transmission through restriction and use of personal protective equipment.

 Promote immunisation to susceptible individuals.